jamesleeht/pbirs-email-alerts/README.md

 # Email Alerts addon for Power BI Report Server

-Script to enable email alerts for cache refresh and timed subscription events in PowerBI Report Server.
+This script creates a stored procedure that will send email alerts for cache refresh and timed subscription events in PowerBI Report Server.

 ## Requirements
 - Python3